 Alma Mater: Ohio Wesleyan, ’84

-The 2020 season is the 18th as head coach at Vanderbilt for Tim Corbin.
-During his tenure Corbin has turned the Commodores into a national power, leading Vanderbilt to two national championships in the last six seasons (2014, 2019).
+The 2021 season is the 19th as head coach at Vanderbilt for Tim Corbin.
+During his tenure Corbin has turned the Commodores into a national power, leading Vanderbilt to two national championships in the last seven seasons (2014, 2019).

 Since taking over in 2003, 48 players have been named All-America including 14 who have received first-team All-America recognition.
 During that stretch, 28 Commodores have been named freshman All-America and 24 have made MLB appearances.